Wakefield City Academies Trust: Transfer of assets

-In December 2017, West Yorkshire Police confirmed they were looking at the conduct of WCAT after being passed information by Wakefield Council.
-The investigation came to an end in April 2018, the police concluding in a statement that "no crimes have been recorded."
+In December 2017, West Yorkshire Police confirmed they were investigating WCAT's conduct after receiving information from Wakefield Council.
+The investigation ended in April 2018, with the police concluding in a statement that "no crimes have been recorded."

+The Education and Skills Funding Agency published a 2016 financial and governance review of WCAT in November 2018.
+The report showed that the government had advised the trust to pool surplus school funds centrally.

 New sponsors

-The Department for Education confirmed the new sponsors for the majority of WCAT schools during January 2018, and the sponsor for Balby Carr Community Academy at the end of March 2018.
-After the consultation period, it was decided that Kinsley Academy and West End Academy, two primary schools previously earmarked for transfer Outwood Grange Academies Trust, would instead join Waterton Academy Trust, decisions that "reflect the views of parents and staff".
+The Department for Education confirmed the new sponsors for most WCAT schools in January 2018 and the new Balby Carr Community Academy sponsor at the end of March 2018.
+Changes following the consultation were that Kinsley Academy and West End Academy, primary schools initially earmarked for transfer Outwood Grange Academies Trust, would instead join Waterton Academy Trust.
+Decisions that "reflect the views of parents and staff".

-Mexborough Academy joined the DfE's preferred sponsor, Delta Academies Trust, in November 2018.
-The transfer had been delayed due to concern over high costs relating to the school's Private finance initiative contract.
+Concerns over high costs related to Mexborough Academy's private finance initiative contract delayed its transfer.
+In November 2018, it joined the DfE's preferred sponsor, Delta Academies Trust.

 Winding up

-WCAT ended its 2018 financial year with a cash balance in excess of £2m.
-The trust said it expected to still have reserves when wound up and stated that any surplus would be used for the benefit of students.
+WCAT ended its 2018 financial year with over £2m in cash.
+The trust said it expected to have reserves when it wound up and stated that any surplus would be used for the benefit of students.
 Its February 2019 accounts stated a cash balance of over £1m.
 In June 2019, WCAT confirmed it had returned an undisclosed sum to the Department for Education.
-Mary Creagh, MP for Wakefield, called for the funds to be returned to "the schools who were so badly affected by the trust's collapse".
+Mary Creagh, MP for Wakefield, called for the return of the funds to "the schools who were so badly affected by the trust's collapse".

 In October 2019, WCAT entered into liquidation and ceased operation.
-The remaining funds were sufficient to cover outstanding liabilities, but not for any money to be returned to the trust's former schools.
+The remaining funds were sufficient to cover outstanding liabilities, but none remained to return to the trust's former schools.